purrbot-site/PurrBot/wiki/Commands.md

 **This command can only be run in NSFW-labeled channels!**

-Askes the mentioned user to have sex with you.
+Asks the mentioned user to have sex with you.
 The mentioned user can accept or deny the request by clicking on the corresponding reactions of the message.

 ----